YSGH1203/minimal-mistakes/README.md

 ## Skins (color variations)

-This theme comes in nine different skins (in addition to the default one).
+This theme comes in ten different skins (in addition to the default one).

 | `air` | `contrast` | `dark` |
 | --- | --- | --- |